manuelgug/mad4hatter_utilities/README.md

 - `--exclude_file`: Path to the file containing sampleIDs to exclude (optional).

 - `--use_case_amps`: Path to the file containing IDs of the use case amplicons (optional).

+- `--outdir`: Name of directory where results will be stored.

 ### Nomenclature of controls